Zeuun/encrypt/README.md

 $ python2 enc.pyc
 ```

-# Sorry, the script still has many errors
+# Sorry, the script still has many error